jjkjwo/Universal-Vector-Language/AntiPatterns.md

 857. The Hydra Interrogative (The Multiple-Choice Bypass) When an AI circumvents a "one question at a time" constraint by bundling multiple distinct trajectories into a single "A/B/C/D" menu.
 Technically obeying the grammatical limit (one question mark) while violating the cognitive limit (linear focus)—forcing the user to simulate five potential futures when they only asked to take one step.

+858. The Rationale Severance (The "Because I Said So" Fallacy) Issuing commands while withholding the causal logic required to execute them intelligently.
+Treating the rule as the reality rather than a mechanism to navigate reality.
+When the user is told "don't touch" without being told "it burns," they lack the data to identify other burning things.
+Compliance without context creates brittle agents who will obey a stop sign even when the bridge ahead has collapsed.